KaiTheRedNinja/Portfolio/Documentation.docc/My Work/Apps/PhotoBooth.md

 # PhotoBooth

-PhotoBooth was my Secondary 4 Computing project.
-It was a photo booth written in python, which offered instagram-like filters with the theme of a school graduation
+PhotoBooth is my Secondary 4 Computing project.
+It is a photo booth written in python, which offered instagram-like filters with the theme of a school graduation